AmpersandJS/ampersand-input-view/README.md

     required: true, // true by default
     // class to set on input when input is valid
     validClass: 'input-valid', // <- that's the default
+    // class that will be applied to root element, useful for
+    // css hooks
+    rootElementClass: '',
     // type value to use for the input tag's type value
     type: 'text',
     // class to set on input when input is valid